 4. Research the Area and Local Market

-Doing these 4 things before you think about buying a house in Los Angeles will go a long way toward putting you on the path to a wise purchase.
+Doing these 4 things before you think about buying a house in Riverside will go a long way toward putting you on the path to a wise purchase.
 Still, more remains to be done.
 And this is where its best to rely on the expertise of your agent.